NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/creating-modules.md

 ## The different kinds of `Future`

-This section will explore the different types of `Future` objects that Hardhat Ignition supports, and how to define them using `ModuleBuilder`.
+This section will explore the different kinds of `Future` objects that Hardhat Ignition supports, and how to define them using `ModuleBuilder`.

 ### Deploying a contract